RainbowGravity/course/8. CLI script homework/README.md

-# Github open pull requests script
+# AWS CLI snapshots script
 ## About

 This script is used for AWS EC2 snapshots listing.
 You can choose different regions, IDs, set different time and output limit.
 After listing you can sort snapshots by a tag and copy the snapshot even to the other region.